EXHIBITION BODY TO HEART

 centuries explored

-The anatomical collections of Montpellier's Faculty of Medicine are a remarkable testimony to the way anatomy was taught from the late 18th to the mid-20th century, before the advent of "living anatomy" and modern techniques for investigating the human body.
-Anatomy is a living, dynamic science that is constantly evolving, and has now fully entered the digital age for both educational and medical purposes.
+The anatomical collections of the Montpellier Faculty of Medicine are a remarkable testament to the methods used to teach anatomy from the late 18th to the mid-20th century, before the advent of "living anatomy" and modern techniques for investigating the human body.
+Anatomy is a living, dynamic science, constantly evolving, which has now fully entered the digital age for educational and medical purposes.

-The Montpellier collection, with over 5,600 items, is directly linked to the research and teaching of its time.
-It was gradually built up collectively by students and teachers, and has helped to strengthen the identity of the Montpellier medical community.
-The collections of the former Delmas-Orfila-Rouvière museums, transferred from the University of Paris (nearly 8,000 items), were added to the collection in 2014.
+The Montpellier collection, comprising more than 5,600 items, has a direct link to the research and teaching of its time.
+It was gradually built up collectively, thanks to students and teachers, and helped to strengthen the identity of the Montpellier medical community.
+The collections of the former Delmas-Orfila-Rouvière museums, originating from the University of Paris (nearly 8,000 items), were added to this collection in 2014.
 Thanks to this transfer, the University of Montpellier now has a first-rate heritage collection.

-The Anatomy Conservatory at Montpellier's Faculty of Medicine will be closed to the public for several months due to a major works campaign.
+The anatomy museum at the Montpellier Faculty of Medicine will be closed to the public for several months due to major renovation work.

-However, this exceptional scientific and historical heritage will be accessible to the public thanks to the reopening of the exhibition Body to Heart !
+However, this exceptional scientific and historical heritage will be accessible to the public thanks to the reopening of the exhibition Corps à cœur !

-A selection of historical anatomical objects and exhibits will be displayed in the Techné Makré rooms, alongside current medical imagery.
+A selection of historical objects and anatomical specimens will be displayed alongside modern medical imaging in the Techné Makré exhibition rooms.

-The tour will enable you to (re)discover 3 themes: the diversity of teaching aids, the description of the human body, and finally pathologies and therapies.
-It's an opportunity to delve into the history of medical teaching in Montpellier, and to admire a selection of the most remarkable pieces from the anatomy conservatory!
+The tour will allow you to (re)discover three themes: the diversity of teaching materials, the description of the human body, and finally, pathologies and therapies.
+It is an opportunity to immerse yourself in the history of medical education in Montpellier and admire a selection of the most remarkable pieces from the anatomy conservatory!

 • Caroline Ducourau